Chimaera

 At one time a "diverse and abundant" group (based on the fossil record), their closest living relatives are sharks and rays, though their last common ancestor with them lived nearly 400 million years ago.
-Today, they are largely confined to deep water.
+Living species (aside from plough-nose chimaeras) are largely confined to deep water.

 Anatomy

-Chimaeras are soft-bodied shark-like fish with a bulky head and a long tapered tail.
-Including the tail, they can grow up to 150 cm in length.
-Like other members of the class Chondrichthyes, chimaera skeletons are entirely composed of cartilage.
-Their skin is smooth and naked, lacking the tooth-like placoid scales (denticles) present in sharks and rays.
-There are some exceptions: hatchlings retain a few rows of denticles on the back, and adult males bear denticulated sexual organs.
-The gill arches are condensed into a pouch-like bundle covered by a sheet of skin (an operculum), with a single gill opening in front of the pectoral fins.
+Chimaeras are soft-bodied, shark-like fish with bulky heads and long, tapered tails; measured from the tail, they can grow up to 150 cm in length.
+Like other members of the class Chondrichthyes, chimaera skeletons are entirely cartilaginous, or composed of cartilage.
+Males use forehead denticles to grasp a female by a fin during copulation.
+The gill arches are condensed into a pouch-like bundle covered by a sheet of skin (an operculum), with a single gill-opening in front of the pectoral fins.

-The pectoral fins are large enough to generate lift, and chimaeras flap these fins to "fly" through the water.
-Further back there are also a pair of smaller pelvic fins, and some genera bear an anal fin in front of the tail.
+The pectoral fins are large enough to generate lift at a relaxed forward momentum, giving the chimaera the appearance of "flying" through the water.
+Further back on the body are also a pair of smaller pelvic fins, and some genera bear an anal fin in front of the tail.
 In chimaerids and rhinochimaerids, the tail is leptocercal, meaning that it is thin and whip-like, edged from above and below by fins of similar size.
 In callorhinchids, the tail is instead heterocercal, with a larger upper lobe inclined upwards, similar to many sharks.
 There are two dorsal fins: a large triangular first dorsal fin and a low rectangular or depressed second dorsal fin.
 For defense, some chimaeras have a venomous spine on the front edge of the dorsal fin.